 What made him change his mind?

-If God loves everyone so it’s important that everyone should hear about Jesus, who can we tell about Jesus?
+If God loves everyone, it’s important that everyone should hear about Jesus; so who can we tell about Jesus?

 CREATIVE TIME – 10 mins

 You will need: A4 paper; sticky tape; scissors; pencils

 Stick two pieces of paper short-end together with tape.
 Fold the long sheets like a concertina.
 Draw the outline of a figure and cut out to create a line of joined-up people.
 Give a chain of people to each child and encourage them to draw on distinctive features of people they would like to tell about Jesus.
 As you work, chat about what they might say to these people.